mckunkel/clas12docs/OfflineSoftware/source/io/readingRawEvioFiles.rst

        // The name FTOF1A comes from TRANSLATION TABLE (look below)
        // For other detectors use decoder.getDataEntries("PCAL") for example List<DetectorBankEntry> counters =  decoder.getDataEntries("FTOF1A");
+       // The entire list of decoded data can be obtained by:
+       // List<DetectorBankEntry> counters =  decoder.getDataEntries();
        decoder.getDetectorCounters(DetectorType.FTOF1A);

        for(DetectorBankEntry cnt : counters){